ejeschke/ginga/doc/install.rst

 Gtk
 ===

-At the present time only Gtk 2 is supported.
+Ginga can use either Gtk 2 (with pygtk) or gtk 3 (with gi).

 Tk
 ===

 Ginga's Tk support is limited to the viewing widget itself.
-For overplotting (graphics) support you also need to build and install the "aggdraw" module, which you can find
-`here <https://github.com/ejeschke/aggdraw>`_, or install the Python "OpenCv" module.
+For overplotting (graphics) support you also need the "pillow"/PIL package, the Python "OpenCv" module, or the "aggdraw" module (which you can find `here <https://github.com/ejeschke/aggdraw>`_, supports Python 2 only).

 Matplotlib
 ==========